Synthetixio/js-monorepo/v3/docs/docs/protocol/pools-markets/delegating-credit-and-debt.md

 The owner of a pool may choose the markets to back (with their corresponding **weights** and **maximum debt share values**) with the [`setPoolConfiguration` function](/protocol/technical-reference/smart-contracts#setpoolconfiguration).

-Fundamentally, this configuration effects a dollar-denominated `capacity` value for each market.
+Fundamentally, this configuration effects an `marketCollateral` and `amountWithdrawable` value for each market.
 This determines how much debt the pool is willing to assume from market, and how to limit the amount of snxUSD that markets can withdraw.

 ### Weights

 Weights determine what proportion of the liquidity in a particular pool should be allocated to each market.
-For example, if a pool has $500,000 of liquidity with a weight of 3 assigned to an sBTC market and a weight 1 assigned to an sEUR market, the **market-allocated liquidity** for the markets would be $375,000 and $125,000, respectively.
+For example, if a pool has $500,000 of liquidity with a weight of 3 assigned to an sBTC market and a weight 1 assigned to an sEUR market, the **market-allocated liquidity** (or `marketCollateral`) for the markets would be $375,000 and $125,000, respectively.

 ### Maximum debt per dollar of liquidity